csong21/marketing/README.md

 3. Demographic and profile data at the neighborhood level is downloaded from the Open Data Portal NYC at https://data.cityofnewyork.us/City-Government/Demographics-and-profiles-at-the-Neighborhood-Tabu/hyuz-tij8

+4. Various tables are pivoted and aggregated in Excel and on the Postgresql interface of Cartodb.
+A subset of data and maps are stored here:https://ceceliasong.cartodb.com/viz/51f42666-d39a-11e5-bc74-0ea31932ec1d/map

-4. An interactive map on ESRI's customer tapestry segmentation: http://arcg.is/1PGND5y
+5. An interactive map on ESRI's customer tapestry segmentation: http://arcg.is/1PGND5y
-5. A heatmap of Twitter feeds with hashtag #coworking, hosted on CartoDB is here: https://ceceliasong.cartodb.com/viz/7d326a42-d5a5-11e5-8699-0ecfd53eb7d3/public_map
+6. A heatmap of Twitter feeds with hashtag #coworking, hosted on CartoDB is here: https://ceceliasong.cartodb.com/viz/7d326a42-d5a5-11e5-8699-0ecfd53eb7d3/public_map